inflearn logo

 • Understand requirements, design verification, and product validation for software.

-• Understand the advantages and limitations of AI-vibe coding, and understand the necessity of review and verification.
+• Understand the advantages and limitations of AI vibe coding, and recognize the necessity of reviews and verification.

 • Understand the reasons for using software testing for software verification and validation, as well as the limitations of testing.

-• Understand the necessity of documentation, scenarios, test cases, and test reports for software testing.
+• Understand the need for documentation, scenarios, test cases, and test reports for software testing.

 • Understand the difference between black-box testing and white-box testing for software testing.